 How to ensure you book with a humane tour provider

 The ethics around elephant riding tours in Thailand have been a hot button issue in the travel industry for years.
 People for the Ethical Treatment of Animals (PETA) has long advocated for an outright ban on elephant interactions, however the practice continues to this day across much of Southeast Asia.

-A recent New York Times article has put elephant tours in Thailand back in the spotlight with experts suggesting that new policies enforcing how elephants are treated in captivity may make more sense than trying to outlaw interactions outright.
+A recent New York Times article has put Thailand tours with elephants back in the spotlight, with experts suggesting that new policies enforcing how the animals are treated in captivity may make more sense than trying to outlaw interactions outright.